fanxiaohong/Nest-MGDL/README.md

 # Nest-MGDL
-This repository contains the natural image CS and sparse-view CT reconstruction pytorch codes for the following paper：
+This repository contains the natural image CS pytorch codes for the following paper：

 ### Environment